MrVaughan/Defcon2016GSMData/README.md

 more to add

 ##Data
 All data is available in the BaseTransceiverStation.csv file.
-Feel free to slip this over to an open map interface for me.
-Bonus points if you can plot my travel path.

 ##Observations